 - Registering for a Google My Business account

-- Claiming your business on Yelp to manage your information on this platform
+- Claiming your business on review sites to manage your information

 - Paying for online advertising

 - Setting up online social media outlets for your company